trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 <figcaption>

-_Postcard showing a lion from the German colony of "Deutsch-Ostafrika" or German East Africa, gifted to Berlin Zoo by Hermann v.
+_Postcard showing a lion from the German colony of “Deutsch-Ostafrika” or German East Africa, gifted to Berlin Zoo by Hermann v.
 Wissmann in around 1900._

 </figcaption>

 </figure>

 Wissmann, known even in Germany for his cruelty toward colonized peoples, donated two further lions to Berlin Zoo, in addition to the one pictured, making one male and two females altogether.
-The postcard produced by the zoo to mark the occasion shows only the male animal, possibly because his mane made him more imposing, and thus better suited for publicity purposes. **Explicitly designating the animal as the "Wissmann Lion from German East Africa," the zoo made itself part of the colonial project, thus contributing to the perpetuation of the colonial agenda.** The value of the gift was twofold: first, the animals were valued at 3,000 German marks and recorded as assets in the zoo's inventory, and second, the zoo profited from colonial exploitation through the advertising appeal of the "German East African" lion and its patron, who had been elevated to the status of nobility by Kaiser Wilhelm II.[^6] From approximately 1890 to 1914, Berlin Zoo received gifts from German administrators and merchants in the German colonies every year.[^7]
+The postcard produced by the zoo to mark the occasion shows only the male animal, possibly because his mane made him more imposing, and thus better suited for publicity purposes. **Explicitly designating the animal as the “Wissmann Lion from German East Africa”, the zoo made itself part of the colonial project, thus contributing to the perpetuation of the colonial agenda.** The value of the gift was twofold: first, the animals were valued at 3,000 German marks and recorded as assets in the zoo’s inventory, and second, the zoo profited from colonial exploitation through the advertising appeal of the “German East African” lion and its patron, who had been elevated to the status of nobility by Kaiser Wilhelm II.[^6] From approximately 1890 to 1914, Berlin Zoo received gifts from German administrators and merchants in the German colonies every year.[^7]

 Zoos in all colonizing nations profited from the exploitation of European overseas territories.
 Animal trading houses such as Jamrach, Hagenbeck, and Reiche also profited from colonial conditions in Africa, Asia, and Oceania.
-Colonial officials largely prevented the peoples of the occupied regions from making use of their own country's resources — often through force.
+Colonial officials largely prevented the peoples of the occupied regions from making use of their own country’s resources — often through force.
 Yet colonial administrators did grant licenses to trading houses to capture regional fauna.

 The establishment of a colonial infrastructure also facilitated animal transportation for hunters, and later trading houses, as well as enabling communication with potential clients.
 In the colonies, racial hierarchies and power relations based on violence ensured that animal traders and trappers were able to rely on local people for the difficult and life-threatening work, as well as for the actual hunting expeditions.[^8]

 Initially, hardly any professional animal traders were active in the German colonies.
 According to Carl Georg Schillings, himself a hunter and animal trapper, this was due to the poor transportation routes and the generally less than optimal climate there.
 He described the situation in 1905 as follows:

->"It has not been possible to get any kind of regular import of live animals off the ground, whether from German East Africa or Southwest and West Africa.
-What the well-known animal importer Menges has often succeeded in doing in Somaliland — an infinitely healthier territory, where camels and horses can live — namely, the organization of regular export of foreign animals, has still not been instigated in any of our colonial territories."[^9]
+>“It has not been possible to get any kind of regular import of live animals off the ground, whether from German East Africa or Southwest and West Africa.
+What the well-known animal importer Menges has often succeeded in doing in Somaliland — an infinitely healthier territory, where camels and horses can live — namely, the organization of regular export of foreign animals, has still not been instigated in any of our colonial territories.”[^9]

-For Schillings, this finding called for German capital and commitment, since the regular export of animals from the German colonies would benefit both scientific development and the "national interest."
+For Schillings, this finding called for German capital and commitment, since the regular export of animals from the German colonies would benefit both scientific development and the “national interest”.

 ## High Cost and High Risk

 It is important to keep in mind that in order to capture dangerous and herd mammals, trappers often killed other herd members and dams to safely obtain the sought-after young animals.
 These were much easier to catch and transport than adults.
-The above-quoted hunter and trapper Georg Schillings had caught a rhinoceros for Berlin Zoo and had shot the animal's mother to do so.
+The above-quoted hunter and trapper Georg Schillings had caught a rhinoceros for Berlin Zoo and had shot the animal’s mother to do so.
 Killing a rhinoceros cow did not, however, guarantee success.
 As Schillings later related in a book he wrote, the young animals might still make good their escape under certain circumstances.[^10] The zoo purchased the rhinoceros by means of an additional budget of 20,000 Reichsmark approved by the supervisory board.
-However, according to the 1908 annual report, the animal died four years later of "sepsis following smallpox."[^11]
+However, according to the 1908 annual report, the animal died four years later of “sepsis following smallpox”.[^11]

 Transportation was a major risk for animal traders, as the animals could die or fall ill en route. **We do not have an accurate record of how many animal lost their lives, but it is reasonable to assume that, in the 19th century in particular, mortality was high.** Captured animals would initially have to be kept in cages, enclosures, snares, or chains until the expedition was completed or the desired number of animals had been collected.
 The subsequent hardships of a long journey sometimes led to the animal dying soon after arrival in the zoo itself.
 A report from Berlin Zoo to the Natural History Museum of Berlin detailing the delivery of animal carcasses demonstrates this.